 Focus Groups and Group Discussions Explained

 Focus groups, which are also known as Group Discussions or Workshops, are led by a trained moderator (or facilitator), who often utilises a discussion guide to ensure that the discussion remains relevant.
-Typically, the focus group moderator is given licence to explore the theme with a degree of flexibility, allowing respondents to explore ideas and themes that arise in the groups.
+Typically, the focus group moderator is given a licence to explore themes with a degree of flexibility, allowing respondents to explore ideas and themes that arise in the groups.